 In order to add an equation into the editor, place your cursor where you want the equation to appear.
 Then click the equations button in the format bar at the top.
 This will cause the equation editor to fade in.

-This interface asks you to enter LaTeX code, that will directly translate into a equation under equation preview.
-The PLACE EQUATION button transfers the code into the editor as the equation that was displayed in the preview.
+This interface asks you to enter LaTeX code, that will directly translate into a equation under equation Preview.
+The Apply changes button transfers the code into the editor as the equation that was displayed in the preview.

 Experienced LaTeX users can write their code directly into the text box, whereas other users can resort to the support shown below.

 Equations for Non-LaTeX Users

 Non-LaTex users are advised to click the questionmark button in the top right corner of the SciFlow equation editor, where they will find a link to the CodeCogs equation editor.

 This editor provides an interface designed to enable you to create custom equations, which convert into LaTeX code.

 The provided code is then again viable for usage in the SciFlow equation editor.
 That way nobody has to worry about a woul-be disadvantage regarding the LaTeX language.